 Things to know:

-We are very excited to offer this service and are confident this system will benefit you, your child and our District.
-However, if you choose not to take advantage of the online prepayment service you may continue to make advance payments via check, which should be made payable to the Central Kitsap School District.
+We are very excited to offer this service and are confident this system will benefit you, your child and our district.
+However, if you choose not to take advantage of the online prepayment service, you may continue to make advance payments via check, which should be made payable to Central Kitsap School District.
 Please write your child’s full name on the check.

-students account to another student, please call the food
+student account to another, please call the Food

 transfer that amount for you.